Big Data for Retail Banking

 Assessment of Clients for Debt Products

 In order to reliably assess risks and approve debt products to existing clients we need take into account not just current credit scores and current disposable income of the clients but also complete history of the client as well as social context.
 This decreases risk for the bank as well increase income from valuable clients who would be otherwise rejected.

-It uses Markov Chain stochastic process to assess debt and payment morale related behaviour of clients.
-This model is tested on historical data of profitable and defaulted loans, credit cards and other debt products.
-We have noticed improved of reliability of credit scores and we were able to suggest suitable alternative debt products for rejected clients.
+It uses Markov Chain stochastic process to assess debt and payment morale related behavior of clients.
+This model was tested on historical data of profitable and defaulted loans, credit cards and other debt products.
+We have noticed improved reliability of credit scores and we were able to suggest suitable alternative debt products for rejected clients.